Written by: Natalia Brown

-- Donate excess nonperishable goods that aren’t being consumed in your household to a local hunger-fighting agency or organization.
+- Donate excess non-perishable goods that aren’t being consumed in your household to a local hunger-fighting community organization or mutual aid network.

-- Stick to what you know you’ll use and enjoy when planning your new purchases.
+- Stick to what you know you’ll use and enjoy when planning new purchases.

 #2 : START FROM SCRATCH

 - Replace pre-cooked and/or frozen fruits and vegetables with their raw, package-free version.
-More often than not, this will get you more product for the same price!
 Freeze any extras to use in the future, just as you would the pre-packaged kind.

 - Treat your palate to a new plant-based recipe each week.
-Experiment with ingredients you haven’t tried to embolden the flavor of legumes, fruits, vegetables, and whole grains … as an added plus, this will supplement your diet with more diverse nutrients!
+Experiment with ingredients you haven’t tried yet!
+Seasonings, herbs, ans sauces can be used to embolden the flavor of legumes, fruits, vegetables, and whole grains.
+As an added bonus, this will supplement your diet with more diverse nutrients!

 #3 : DODGE PLASTIC PACKAGING

-- Avoid food products packaged in plastic; opt for cardboard, glass, or aluminum packaging when possible.
+- Avoid food products packaged in plastic.
+Seek out cardboard, glass, or aluminum packaging when possible.
 These materials are more widely acceptable and efficiently recycled.

-- Embrace the “bulk-buying” mindset—buy a larger container (not single servings) to save money and reduce packaging waste.
+- Embrace bulk purchases!
+Buying a larger container (especially if you can avoid packaging with single servings) can reduce your long-term food costs and packaging waste.
 Schedule your meals accordingly to avoid creating unnecessary food waste!
-Seal and store extras in the freezer or pantry for later use.
+Seal and store extras in the freezer or pantry for future meals.

-- Look for containers you could potentially reuse.
-I wash and re-purpose mine to pack lunches for work, store homemade sauces, portion out bulk purchases, or organize homegrown herbs!
+- Look for containers you could potentially re-use.
+I wash and re-purpose containers to pack lunches for work, store homemade sauces, portion out bulk purchases, or keep herbs fresh in some water!